 As a social enterprise, we donate a proportion of our sales income to the education charity Schools & Homes Energy Education Project to conduct renewable energy and energy efficiency activities in educational establishments, youth groups and general public.
 For instance, Recovery Insulation has donated time, secured funding and provided financial support in the development of an education resource, the HOT HOUSE with the School of Education, Sheffield Hallam University and with a video funded by the Social Enterprise Exchange program which supports social enterprise in Sheffield City Region via a community-based consortium in collaboration with Sheffield City Region Growth Hub and funded by European Regional Development Fund 2014-2020.

-Inno-Therm®/Métisse® insulation is made from natural fibres from the recycling of cotton and denim materials.
+Inno-Therm® insulation is made from cotton fibre (85%), originating from recycled textile (jeans and velvet), and polyester fibers (15%).
 It contains no harmful or toxic chemicals so it can be used safely in an educational environment.
-Have your students watch this short video showing how recycled cotton and denim garments are processed to manufacture Inno-Therm®/Métisse®.
+Have your students watch this short video showing how recycled cotton and denim garments are processed to manufacture Inno-Therm®.

 Encourage your students to investigate concepts of heat transfer through the education resource we have developed called the HOT HOUSE.
 It is designed for conducting practical enquiries in thermal and acoustic science.